 Sykes single sculls are known for design innovation and product quality.
-The new generation of Sykes singles feature a whole new shape and layup that has been years in the making.
-Not only are the new moulds low drag, they are also far more stable than any other racing scull that Sykes has previously produced.
+The new generation of singles feature a new shape and layup that has been years in the making.
+Not only do the new designs feature low drag, they are also more stable than any other racing scull that we have previously produced.

 Single Scull Options

 - 5 year construction warranty

 - 2 year warranty on fittings and accessories

 - 2 x Sykes tie down straps